ProtAAPP/ChokeHound/README.md

 ## Configuration

-Adjust `config.py` to match your Neo4j endpoint:
+Adjust `config.py` to match your Neo4j endpoint (only if different from default):

 ```python
 NEO4J_URI = "bolt://localhost:7687"